 Compiling

-Compiling Quetoo from source is recommended for developers and mappers who want to build against the latest code.
+Compiling Quetoo from source is only recommended for developers modders.
 The engine builds on macOS, Linux, BSD, and Windows.

 | Library | Notes |